 Poured concrete vs. pavers – cost and maintenance

 It’s worth mentioning that pavers are easier to maintain than concrete.
-They don’t crack as easily, and if one paver is damaged, you can simply replace it without having to repair the entire surface.
+Pavers are strong and don’t crack as easily, if you have a damaged paver, you can simply replace it without having to repair the entire surface.

 Pavers vs. poured concrete – what are the differences?

 What are the other differences between pavers vs. poured concrete?
 You should take into account the following elements: